jadenyue/NBA_Surrender_Analysis/README.md

 What is surprising is that the median margin at surrender has sat at roughly 21 points for thirty years.
 Coaches are not quitting earlier within a given blowout as their threshold is identical, the number of situations calling for it grew.
 This could support the argument that the league as a whole is getting less competitive as more games result in blowouts.

+## The Action of Surrendering is Contagious

+From the data it can be shown that as an NBA coach, once the opponent has emptied his bench, you become substantially more likely to empty yours as well.

+Odds ratio 1.35, 95% CI [1.29, 1.42], z = +12.8.

+Raw rates: 54.0% withdraw when the opponent already has, 42.8% when he has not.
+Unadjusted that is an odds ratio of about 1.57; the model reports 1.35 because it also accounts for how long the game has been settled and whether the team is winning.
+The difference between those two figures is what the controls remove.

+Two men are watching each other's bench.
+Once one has conceded, the other is released — from the risk of looking foolish, and from the possibility of losing.
+And the reciprocity is intensifying: among games where anyone gives up, the average number of teams doing so has gone from 1.271 to 1.435 (r = +0.836).
+Two is the ceiling, since there are only two benches.

+Mike Fratello described the instinct to Bleacher Report years before anyone measured it: does the other team pull their starters out, and if they do, do you pull yours?